near/docs/docs/roles/developer/building.md

   - Prepare your developer playground (a single HTML file with inline JavaScript)
   - Explore levels of abstraction in `near-api-js`
   - Send yourself money (after hacking on our wallet storage to learn how it works)
-- Follow our end-to-end guided walkthroughs to
+- Follow our end-to-end guided walkthroughs
   - [Issue a token](/docs/tutorials/near-studio/token)
   - [Call one smart contract from another](/docs/tutorials/how-to-write-contracts-that-talk-to-each-other)
   - [Test smart contracts](/docs/tutorials/test-your-smart-contracts)